2D Cameras

 Systéme de Projection Anaglyphique

-The first truly bright, controllable light source was limelight, a term still in use today long after it's original namesake became obsolete.
-Although invented before limelight, carbon arc lighting required a steady, reliable source of electricity.
+The first truly bright, controllable light source was limelight, a term still in use today long after it's original namesake has become obsolete.
+Although invented before Richard Anaglyphe Projector Arc Lamplimelight, carbon arc lighting required a steady, reliable source of electricity.
 Once this requirement was in place arc-lamps became the norm in theatre and film studio lighting systems.
-This projection lamp presented here is a home version of a carbon-arc lamp.
+The projection lamp here is a home version of a carbon-arc lamp.
 At least I think it was meant for home use.
 By modern standards, this thing is unsafe at any speed.
-More details to come once I get the device properly photographed.
+After sitting around for a couple years, One night I suddenly got the urge to clean this thing up and put it on display.
+As I was doing that, on television comes a movie called The Magic Box.
+At one point in the movie, lead actor Robert Donat uses a very similar arc-lamp to project light through an experimental movie camera.
+The chimney on the movie prop is styled like the chimneys I have seen on magic lanterns.
+No doubt it was intended to be used with a magic lantern.
+Although daunting in appearance, Richard made quite a few of these.
+This one is number 768.

 Gaumont Stereodrome Anaglyph Projector